-- Conserving energy through Required Action #3 and Elective Actions #1-14. - Promoting more sustainable transportation with Elective Actions #15 and #16. - Preserving water directly with Elective Action #17-19 and indirectly through many other actions (reducing meat consumption & energy usage, etcetera) - Increasing responsible purchasing of ethical and sustainable products, and minimizing waste generation/promoting recycling with Elective Actions #20 -42. - Reducing the impacts of agriculture, land use, and food with Elective Actions #35-37.
+- Conserving energy meets the 'Reduce Emissions from Energy Consumption' goal through Required Action #3 and Elective Actions #1-14. - Promoting more sustainable transportation meets the 'Reduce Transportation Emissions' goal with Elective Actions #15 and #16. - Preserving water directly with Elective Action #17-19 and indirectly through many other actions (reducing meat consumption & energy usage, etcetera) to meet the 'Responsible Stewardship of Campus Land and Water' goal. - Increasing responsible purchasing of ethical and sustainable products, and minimizing waste generation/promoting recycling to meet the 'Zero Waste' goal with Elective Actions #20 42. - Reducing the impacts of agriculture, land use, and food with Elective Actions #35-37.